marcobaturan/SNNF/README.md

     A set of mental operations can be achieved by symbolic type.
-This program is an abstract representation of bjao size level.
+This program is an abstract representation of low level of details.
 But it represents the internal states of a nemonist on a general level.

     Fuentes: